Taos Snowfall Totals & Accumulation Averages

 Most days of snowfall in Taos leave at least an inch of fresh snow on the ground.
 For three or four days a year on average, the amount of new snow totals three inches or more.

 Snowstorms of over five inches a day normally occur once or twice a year.
-But major blizzards that dump ten inches or more in one day are rare events that happen only once a decade.
+But major blizzards that dump ten inches or more in one day are rare events that happen only a few times per decade.

 How Much Snow Normally Accumulates in Taos